iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

         Call the IDS validator explore tool.

-        Call the IDS validator explore tool including the custom tests in 'ids-validator-training-rulesets/custom-rulesets'
+        Call the IDS validator explore tool including the custom tests in 'ids-validator-training-rulesets/custom-rulesets'.

-        Call the IDS validator explore tool filtering only for tests with 'errorbars' in the name
+        Call the IDS validator explore tool filtering only for tests with 'errorbars' in the name.

     .. md-tab-item:: Solution